Manfreds Webseiten

 Gordon's First Law: If a research project is not worth doing at all, it is not worth doing well.

 Gore's Laws of Design Engineering: 1.
-The primary function of the design engineer is to make things difficult for the fabricator and impossible for the service man.
+The primary function of the design engineer is to make things difficult

 2.